-- In the Add Documents section, click the PDF icon of the document you’d like to view the file stamp.
+In the Add Documents section of your accepted filing, click the PDF icon of the document you’d like to view the file stamp.

 Note: Sometimes a filer might find that the court returns certain documents without file stamps, official seals, and/or signatures.
 More often than not, this is due to the fact that the submitted document type does not automatically receive a file stamp.
 In these instances, the clerk would manually apply the stamp, but most likely did not.
 In these instances, we recommend the filer reach out to the court using the envelope number as reference.
 They may then request the filing clerk apply the correct stamp, as we have no ability to provide one.